Criomby/hubspool/README.md

 <br>
 <strong>The file is not saved when I press 'Safe to .csv':</strong><br>
 You have probably forgotten to change the name for the next savefile after your last safe.<br>
-Since the program does not override existing fles, it just does nothing.<br>
+Since the program does not override existing fles, it prints an error message, stating that the file already exists.<br>
-In the next version an error messge will be printed for that error.<br>
+In that case you have two options: 1.
+Define a new save path / name for your new file, or 2. delete the existing file.<br>
 <br>
 <strong>The wrong table is exported when I press 'save to':</strong><br>
 The program always saves the last function you have printed / pressed. <br>